The Saguache Crescent: Present day

 The only task that Coombs does not handle himself is that of reporter; Saguache residents bring the news to him: "If you bring it, and it's not just absolute insanity, and you want to sign your name to it, then I'll generally print it" he says.
 Coombs must function as repairman as well; as old machines come up for sale he buys them to keep on hand for spare parts.

 Saguache is the Saguache County seat and the Crescent is the official newspaper of record for Saguache County.
 With only about 550 residents, the paper does not generate much income from commercial advertising; Coombs says that income from the county's paid legal notices is all that keeps the paper afloat.

 In 2013, newspaper historian Michael S. Sweeney, a professor in the E. W. Scripps School of Journalism, said he knew of no other newspaper still using linotype.
-CBS News Sunday Morning a visited to The Saguache Crescent in 2014.
+CBS News Sunday Morning visited the Crescent in 2014.
 Coombs said the Crescent was the only newspaper in the U.S., and perhaps even the world, still using Linotype.
 However, a weekly newspaper based in Vervins, France, Le Démocrate de l'Aisne, continues to use a Linotype as part of its production.